vuejs/vuepress/docs/reference/plugin-api.md

   It will be used for identifying plugins to avoid using a same plugin multiple times, so make sure to use a unique plugin name.

-  It is recommended to use following format:
+  It should follow the naming convention:

   - Non-scoped: `vuepress-plugin-foo`
   - Scoped: `@org/vuepress-plugin-foo`